electric-cloud-community/FlowAsCode/README.md

 Create the checkin handler
 - Use a pipeline since this is the easiest way to trigger content in Flow from source control
 - Check out code
--- Check out to .. so that the code remain in a static location, not under a job workspace -- Results to /myPipelineRuntime/CheckoutCode
+-- Check out to ../<reponame> so that the code remain in a static location, not under a job workspace -- Results to /myPipelineRuntime/CheckoutCode
 - Apply the DSL
 -- Use the plugin procedure EC-DslDeploy :: installDslFromDirectory -- Overwrite true
 - Verify the operation
+- Create the GitHub trigger
+--

 [] Git configuration
+[] How got generate the DSL.
+Sample pipeline?